Architecture

 LayerUnitsResponsibility

-EngineGoccia.EngineCore language globals, language configuration, source-string/source-list execution, executor dispatch
+EngineGoccia.EngineCore language built-ins, language configuration, source text execution, executor dispatch

 Executor abstractionGoccia.ExecutorAbstract TGocciaExecutor base class